Ways to Increase Compassion and Peacemaking for Self and Others

 Blame Free State This audio with powerpoint images is a 1 hour webinar with Francois Beausoleil of the Blame Free State Institute.
 The first 3 minutes are an introduction.
 Hang in there, it’s good.
 It also covers the basics of NVC.
 February 7, 2017

-NVC BASICS AUDIO These videos are where I started learning about NVC – on a blackberry.
+BASICS AUDIO by Marshall Rosenberg, from the book A Language of Life.
+These videos are where I started learning about NVC – on a blackberry.
 Marshall Rosenberg shares his journey with creating this language of the heart, language that connects.
 It’s one of my favorite way to learn non-violent communication.
-Maybe you would like to try the first 15 minutes, or the first segment and find out what you think.
+Maybe you would like to try the first 15 minutes, and find out what you think.
+Some things I might differ with now, yet, there is so much that resonates !
+Thom Bond studied with Marshall.
+Thom and others are taking this work out, and evolving it.